HOME

 Streamlined procedures and permitting approvals.

 In the past, planning permission was seemingly left to the discretion of low level bureaucrats in county council offices.
-Whether or not there were guidelines to follow, they were blatantly ignored.
+Whether or not there were guidelines to follow, they were ignored.
 It was a given that corrupt planning officials in concert with corrupt county councilors were adept at the art of shuffling cash-laden brown envelope from unscrupulous contractors and developers in exchange for approving faulty and deceptive building applications.
 Corrupt officials would be severely dealt with in a reunited Ireland

 Building application and instruction would embrace plain language and be easily understood by everyone.
 In other words, they would be devoid of legalese and unnecessary verbiage that would require the services of a lawyer to decipher.
 There is no need for complexity in ant matter relating to government services.
 Any rejection of a building application would be in writing with an explanation of what needed to be corrected.
 A final rejection letter would be reviewed and cosigned by the department head.
 The same requirements would apply to building inspections and any other matter requiring official sanction.